Narendra Modi's visit to Melbourne for talks and cultural event with protests

 Details reported by only one source:

-• The visit is Modi's third since becoming prime minister in 2014
+- Modi’s visit marks his third since becoming prime minister

-• Amnesty International urged Australia to raise India's human rights record during the visit
+- Amnesty International urged the Albanese government to raise India’s human rights record in bilateral talks

-• The event is described as a 'celebration of the Australia-India success story'
+- The event is a celebration of the Australia-India success story and the Indian diaspora's contributions

 Contradictions